fuse-open/fuse-open.github.io/community.md

 - <a href="https://github.com/fuse-compound/Fuse.Firebase" target="_blank"> Firebase: Firebase bindings for Fuse.</a>
 - <a href="https://github.com/sanderdan/FormulaFuse" target="_blank"> FormulaFuse: Formula 1 Fuse application.</a>
 - <a href="https://github.com/mokko-labs/fuse-input-validation" target="_blank"> Fuse Input Validation: Reusable and highly functional input validation methods in Fuse components </a>
-- <a href="https://github.com/bolav/fusepm" target="_blank"> Fuse PM: A Fusetools package manager.</a>
 - <a href="https://github.com/franzsilva/FusePokeDex" target="_blank"> Fuse Pokedex: A Pokedex created using Fuse.</a>
 - <a href="https://github.com/LuisRodriguezLD/Fuse-RequestReview" target="_blank"> Fuse Review: Get reviews from your users without making them leave the app.</a>
-- <a href="https://github.com/fusetools/fuse-samples" target="_blank"> Fuse Samples: A collection of smaller examples using the various features of Fuse and </a>
+- <a href="https://github.com/fusetools/fuse-samples" target="_blank"> Fuse Samples: A collection of smaller examples using the various features of Fuse. </a>
 - <a href="https://github.com/LuisRodriguezLD/Fuse-TapticFeedback" target="_blank"> Fuse Taptic-Feedback: Get access to the iPhone 7's taptic engine.</a>
 - <a href="https://github.com/glenfordwilliams/fuse.QrScanner" target="_blank"> fuse.QrScanner: A small library for scanning QrCode.</a>
 - <a href="https://github.com/zean00/fuse-qreader">QR code reader  by <strong>zean00</strong></a>